njz3/vJoyIOFeederWithFFB/README.md

 The next steps I plan are:
 - add schematics to help people do their cabling
 - finish a first 'beta' GUI to help people configure this software easily
-- add more translation modes (SailorSAt already has a long list of commands)
+- add more translation modes (SailorSat already has a long list of commands)
 - add RS232/RS422 communication through Arduino for Lindbergh driveboard.
 - implement missing effects by cheating with fast constant-torque commands@4ms
 - implement reading of lamps/relays outputs from supermodel/Mame/m2emulator